rclone/rclone/MANUAL.md

 ### Synopsis

 rclone serve http implements a basic web server to serve the remote over HTTP.
 This can be viewed in a web browser or you can make a remote of type http read from it.

-Use --addr to specify which IP address and port the server should listen on, eg --addr 1.2.3.4:8000 or --addr :8080 to listen to all IPs.
-By default it only listens on localhost.

 You can use the filter flags (eg --include, --exclude) to control what is served.